muhiris/CC-Labs/README.md

 ## Compiler Constructions Labs of Sir Nadeem

 > All these Labs are working according to our knowledge
 > If you found any issue and able to fix that.
 You can share your code here as Contributor.

-> WATCH RESPECTIVE [VIDEOS](https://www.youtube.com/playlist?list=PLK3Sck65huth7zWZGLFr2zQgaBRbrPfJJ) IF YOU WANT TO UNDERSTAND RESPECTIVE CODES
+**To understand the code, watch respective video from [Sir Nadeem's playlist](https://www.youtube.com/playlist?list=PLK3Sck65huth7zWZGLFr2zQgaBRbrPfJJ) and check each line according to lecture**

 | Folder | Lab |